 Use Kyowave Mud Fever Boots

-For an innovative and effective treatment for mud fever in horses, look no further than our Kyowave mud fever boots.
+For an innovative and effective alternative mud fever boot, look no further than our Kyowave mud fever boots.
 Our mud fever boots use blue light therapy to target and destroy the bacteria that cause mud fever.
-Kyowave allows horse owners to treat mud fever without the fuss, using a trusted, reliable treatment.
+Kyowave allows horse owners to combat mud fever without the fuss.
 Our Kyowave mud fever boots can be purchased as a single boot or a pair via our shop.